-Because of this we have recently doubled our manufacturing capacity in our new site.
-We have also invested in the latest state of the art machinery ensuring consistency of quality throughout our range of infrared saunas.
-This means that when you buy a Aspen infrared sauna you know that you can be sure that you will receive an infrared sauna that is manufactured to the most stringent modern specification
+Because of this we have recently doubled our manufacturing capacity in our new dedicated site.
+We have also invested in the latest state of the art machinery ensuring consistency and quality throughout our range of infrared saunas.
+What this means is that when you buy an Aspen infrared sauna, you can be sure that you will receive an infrared sauna that is manufactured to the most stringent modern specification.

-Every sauna we make is manufactured by our team of highly trained craftsmen and throughout the process there are stringent quality control checks.
-Not only of the manufacture, but also the electrical and electronic components, the quality and uniformity of the Canadian hemlock wood and all other hardware.
-Before any sauna leaves our factory it undergoes a full mechanical and electrical testing session, so it matches the high standard that UK Saunas are known for.
+This is because every sauna we make is manufactured by a team of highly trained craftsmen and throughout the process there are stringent quality control checks.
+This is also true for the electronic components, the quality and uniformity of the Canadian hemlock wood and all other hardware.
+Before any sauna leaves our dedicated factory it undergoes a full mechanical and electrical testing session, so it matches the high standard that UK Saunas are known for.

 The Canadian Hemlock is a slow-growing tree, with a conical growing pattern and soft, fine needles.
 The needles are a dark green on top and light green on their bottoms.
 Once the tree reaches maturity, the bark is most often a rust or cinnamon red.
 A very long life span allows The Canadian Hemlock to reach a height of up to 80 feet.
 The tree requires moist but well-drained soil, and because of its shallow root system it must be protected from high winds.